 Professional Development Opportunities for Pre-K-12 Educators

-Since the start of the program in 2007, some 180 Fellows from nearly all 50 states and 3 Canadian provinces, plus Washington D.C., have brought back vivid first-hand geographic awareness and knowledge to tens of thousands of students and educators nationwide.
+Since the start of the program in 2007, some 265 Fellows from 49 states and 6 Canadian provinces, plus Washington D.C. and a Department of Defense Dependents School abroad have brought back vivid first-hand geographic awareness and knowledge to tens of thousands of students and educators nationwide.
 Every year, a new crop of selected teachers will travel with us to polar regions, Galápagos and beyond.

-If you’re a K-12 classroom or informal educator, or someone interested on an educator’s behalf, you can find more details, including application materials, photos, videos, maps, and classroom resources here.
+If you’re a Pre-K-12 classroom or informal educator, or someone interested on an educator’s behalf, you can find more details, including application materials, photos, videos, maps, and classroom resources here.

 Join us for updates, insider reports & special offers.